Jo3LW/tp/docs/DeveloperGuide.md

 * 1a.
 Client Mcdonalds already exists.
     * 1a1.
 JeeqTracker shows an error message.

-        Use case resumes at 1.
+        Use case resumes at step 1.
 * 3a.
 User fails to provide all necessary details to create a POC.
     * 3a1.
 JeeqTracker shows an error message.

-        Use case resumes at 2.
+        Use case resumes at step 2.

 **Use case: Requesting help**